Corporate Governance

 remuneration

-The above figures include one auditor who retired upon the conclusion of the 212th Annual General Meeting of Shareholders held on June 29, 2022.
+(Note) The above figures include one director who retired upon the conclusion of the 214th Annual General Meeting of Shareholders held on June 27, 2024.

 Internal Control System